-We realize there are some students who have physical care needs that the teacher should be aware of and a note is needed if:
+We realize there are some students who have physical care needs the teacher should be aware of and a note is needed if:

-- 1. Their physical activities need to be restricted for a short period of time, limited physical education participation, or remaining inside for play. - 2.
-They need extra restroom privileges. - 3.
-They need medication administered through the nurse's office. - 4.
-There is a change in address, telephone number, place of employment, child's babysitter, or emergency numbers. - 5.
-The student has a doctor or dental appointment during school hours. - 6.
+- 7. Their physical activities need to be restricted for a short period of time, limited physical education participation, or remaining inside for play. - 8.
+They need extra restroom privileges. - 9.
+They need medication administered through the nurse's office. - 10.
+There is a change in address, telephone number, place of employment, child's babysitter, or emergency numbers. - 11.
+The student has a doctor or dental appointment during school hours. - 12.
 There is a change of destination for a child after school or if a different person is picking up the child.
-Students picked up from school must be picked up in the office.
-This is necessary so that the school can make sure students are picked up by authorized persons.